Disease/ Disorder

 Etiology

-No specific etiology has yet been identified.
-Historically, FM was not recognized as a clinical entity, with symptoms being attributed to somatic expressions of underlying psychiatric conditions, mood disorders, or traumatic experiences, but this theory has become outdated and is now largely refuted given an increasing body of research.
-While genetic polymorphisms have been suggested, some of which involve amine neurotransmitter (serotonin and norepinephrine) pathways,1 FM may be a final common pathway for a myriad of conditions with behavioral and mechanical factors contributing to the biological state.
+Historically, FM was not recognized as a clinical entity, with symptoms being attributed to somatic expressions of underlying psychiatric conditions or mood disorders.
+This theory has become outdated and is now largely refuted given the increasing body of research.
+From a medical standpoint, FM is still inexplicable with no identifiable specific etiology.

 Epidemiology including risk factors and primary prevention

-- First-degree relatives of affected patients are more likely to have FM or other types of chronic pain syndromes.2,3
+• First-degree relatives of affected patients are more likely to have FM or other types of chronic pain syndromes.2,3

 Patho-anatomy/physiology

-The pathology behind FM is currently conceptualized as being due to an increased sensitization of the central nervous system (CNS) to pain, and a decrease in the function of the descending tracts that inhibit pain.
+FM can be classified under nociplastic pain, a more recently adapted classification that defines chronic pain leading towards an altered nociceptive function.
+Inputs from peripheral or central mediated sensory pathways are altered resulting in increased pain sensitivity.8 The pathology behind FM is currently conceptualized as being due to an increased sensitization of the central nervous system (CNS) to pain, and a decrease in the function of the descending tracts that inhibit pain.
 Many research studies suggest an abnormal temporal summation of painful stimuli, indicating pain amplification at the level of the spinal cord and brain.

-Functional MRI-based research has shown increased connectivity between brain regions that increase pain signals and decreased connectivity to regions that decrease pain inhibition in those with FM.
+Clinical studies based on functional magnetic resonance imaging (fMRI) have confirmed a central neuronal alteration in nociceptive processes.1 Functional MRI-based research has shown increased connectivity between brain regions that increase pain signals and decreased connectivity to regions that decrease pain inhibition in those with FM.
 Studies have demonstrated brain activation patterns in areas involved in pain processing when exposed to mild heat or pressure at levels that would be non-painful to most individuals in the general population.2,3

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Patients with FM commonly display abnormally enhanced sensitivity to different types of stimuli (mechanical and ischemic pressure, heat/cold), which elicit a pain response at lower levels than those in the general population.1 This sensitization to pain which can result in hyperalgesia or allodynia, can occur in a variety of body regions; patients will often present with complaints of “pain all over.”
+Patients with FM commonly display abnormally enhanced sensitivity to different types of stimuli (mechanical and ischemic pressure, temperature), which elicit a pain response at lower levels than those in the general population.1 This sensitization to pain which can result in hyperalgesia or allodynia, can occur in a variety of body regions; patients will often present with complaints of “pain all over.”

 Specific secondary or associated conditions and complications